HallaSurvivor/Blog/_posts/2022-05-29-homotopy-of-homotopies.md

 [^11]:
     As an aside, as a topos theorist, this all feels a bit familiar.

-    Just like a model structure is some structure that presents a homotopy theory in a way that lets us do concrete computation, a [site][11] is a structure that presents a (grothendieck) topos and lets us do concrete computations.
+    Just like a model structure (which we'll define later) is some structure that presents a homotopy
+    theory in a way that lets us do concrete computation, a [site][11] is a structure that presents a (grothendieck) topos and lets us do concrete computations.